 A form of aerating – the wine is poured into a jug-like glass (a decanter) and is either poured back into the bottle or served straight from the fancy-looking jug.

-When bottles are shaken too much during transportation and it temporarily alters the flavors.
+When bottles are shaken too much during transportation, it temporarily alters the flavors.

 Lees: During wine production, wine is often left to lie in the dead yeast to add different textures – and those dead yeast particles are known as the lees.